By Dr Clare Fernandes MBBS BSc DOccMed • Occupational Health Physician

 We appreciate that it is equally frustrating for patients but, even with health care professionals working their hardest, the sheer volumes of patients and lack of bed space means that waits are often long.

-This advice is offered to guide you in times of sickness, to see you through the winter months with Christmas cheer, not pain and fear.
+This advice is offered to guide you in times of sickness, to see you through the winter months.

 One of the most common reasons for people attending A&E; the number of patients presenting with supposed ‘severe pain’ who have not tried to resolve it by taking painkillers is staggering.
 The first port of call if you feel pain should be to take some over-the-counter painkillers like paracetamol, ibuprofen or co-codamol.
 Keep a box at home for the times that you may need it.
 If this resolves the pain, job done!
 If it doesn’t, and/or you still feel unwell enough to seek medical help, the painkillers will not mask your symptoms, as some mistakenly believe.